Coherent pressure structures in turbulent channel flow: Introduction

 \citet{kim1989structure} also explored the $Re_{\tau} = 180$ database by \citet{kim1987turbulence}, focusing on the pressure fluctuations.
-The author decomposed the pressure fluctuations into rapid (linear) and slow (nonlinear) components, where the distinction between linear and nonlinear is related to the velocity in the source term in the Poisson equation.
-The rapid part, which contains the mean velocity gradient, responds immediately to any change imposed to the flow field, whereas the slow part reacts through nonlinear interactions.
+The author decomposed the pressure fluctuations into rapid (linear) and slow (nonlinear) components, where the distinction between such components relies on the linear and nonlinear interactions present in the Poisson equation for pressure.
+The rapid part of pressure fluctuations, which contains the mean velocity gradient, responds immediately to any change imposed to the flow field, whereas the slow part reacts through nonlinear interactions.
 The results obtained by \citet{kim1989structure} show that the slow component is dominant over the rapid component, i.e. the nonlinear source terms in the Poisson equation play a major role in the pressure fluctuations behavior.
-Another relevant finding by \citet{kim1989structure} was obtained through the modeling of the wall fluctuations by a Green's function, i.e. the pressure was written as a convolution of a Green's function with a source term.
-The author showed the instantaneous pressure at one of the channel walls is affected by source terms that are present at the opposite wall, highlighting that pressure fluctuations comprise large spatial scales and have a non-local nature.
+Another relevant finding by the author was obtained through the modeling of the wall fluctuations by a Green's function, where the pressure was written as a convolution of a Green's function with a source term.
+He showed the instantaneous pressure at one of the channel walls is affected by source terms that are present at the opposite wall, highlighting that pressure fluctuations comprise large spatial scales and have a non-local nature.